StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 Getting from the ID to the string version of the TLS Cipher suite can then be done via a lookup table.
-It can be extracted from IANA website.
-This mapping is available in the `Stamus Splunk App <https://splunkbase.splunk.com/app/5262>`_ and it also contains some other interesting information.
+It can be extracted from the IANA website.
+This mapping is available in the `Stamus Splunk App <https://splunkbase.splunk.com/app/5262>`_ which also contains other interesting information.

 The French National Cybersecurity Agency (`ANSSI <https://www.ssi.gouv.fr/>`_) has published `Security Recommendations for TLS <https://www.ssi.gouv.fr/guide/recommandations-de-securite-relatives-a-tls/>`_ where a list of recommended TLS cipher suites is defined.
-Their classification also contains `degraded` TLS cipher suites that are ok to use if there is no alternative.
-All other have to be considered as insecure.
-The mapping included in Stamus Splunk App contains this information in the lookup table so it is possible to search and do statistics on the security of the TMS Cipher suite seen on the network.
+Their classification also contains `degraded` TLS cipher suites that are ok to use if there are no alternatives.
+All other TLS cipher suites should be considered as insecure.
+The mapping included in the Stamus Splunk App contains this information in the lookup table, so it is possible to search and do statistics on the security of the TLS cipher suite seen on the network.
 For example, to list all insecure
-TLS connections seen on the network, one can do in Splunk:
+TLS connections seen on the network, one can do the following in Splunk:

 .. code-block::